jcdiazvelez/cra-tools/README.md

 The project is divided into three subprojects:

 ## iter-lhreco
-C++ implementation of maximum-likelihood technique for reconstructing cosmic-ray anisotropy http://iopscience.iop.org/article/10.3847/0004-637X/823/1/10
+C++ implementation of maximum-likelihood technique for reconstructing cosmic-ray anisotropy maps http://iopscience.iop.org/article/10.3847/0004-637X/823/1/10

 ## simpledst-maps